 Planning and shopping for nutritious meals and snacks that meet the client's requirements as determined by the healthcare provider.
 Caregivers can go to the grocery store, or the caregiver and client can make an outing of it.
 Helping to select ingredients creates a sense of independence and enhances appetite.

 Preparing meals.
-The caregiver can prepare meals for the client.
-Or perhaps the client enjoys cooking, but it's not safe for them to use the stove, or they can't remember all the steps of making a meal.
-The caregiver can help them do what they can, while providing watchful supervision and assistance.
+Caregviers can prepare meals for the client.
+Perhaps the client enjoys cooking, but it's not safe for them to use the stove, or they can't remember all the steps of making a meal.
+Caregivers can help them do what they can, while providing watchful supervision and assistance.
 Here again, participating in the preparation is an appetite booster.

 Providing mealtime companionship and helping clients eat.
-A recent study from the University of East Anglia in the UK found that socializing is a top factor in promoting good nutrition and adequate hydration for people with dementia.
-Most of us eat more if we're not eating alone.
-Having the caregiver as a dining companion provides warmth and a positive mood.
-And dementia care experts offer this tip: Watching another person eat reminds a person with dementia to do the same.
+A recent UK study from the University of East Anglia found that socializing is a top factor in promoting good nutrition and adequate hydration for people with dementia.
+Most of us eat more if we're not eating alone, so having the caregiver as a dining companion provides warmth and a positive mood.
+Dementia care experts offer this tip: Watching another person eat reminds a person with dementia to do the same.
 Caregivers also can provide feeding assistance if necessary.

 Addressing safety concerns and reporting problems.
 Some foods are harder to eat as the disease progresses.
-The caregiver can be alert for and report problems the client might be having with chewing and swallowing; it might be time to make some changes to the meal plan.
+Caregivers can be alert for and report problems the client might be having with chewing and swallowing; it might be time to make some changes to the meal plan.
 Being able to eat independently enhances a client's sense of dignity, and small accommodations make a big difference.
-To help avoid choking and make eating easier, the caregiver can serve food already cut into bite-sized pieces.
-Coffee should be brought to the table already cooled to a safe temperature.
-People with dementia take longer to finish a meal; although a family member is most likely watching the clock to leave for work, a professional caregiver has the time to sit patiently until the meal is done.
+To help avoid choking and make eating easier, caregivers can help serve food already cut into bite-sized pieces.
+Also, as people with dementia take longer to finish a meal, a professional caregiver has the time to sit patiently until the meal is done.
 (To find a wealth of practical tips, see this "Food, Eating and Alzheimer's" tip sheet from the Alzheimer's Association.)

 Reminding the client to drink enough fluids.
 With age, our sense of thirst diminishes, and dementia makes it even harder to realize that we need to drink.
 People with dementia can easily develop dehydration, dry mouth and constipation.
 Caregivers provide regular reminders for the client to drink water and other fluids.

 Providing medication reminders.
-People with dementia may take a number of medications, along with drugs they take to control other health conditions.
+People with dementia may take several medications, along with drugs they take to control other health conditions.
 Some of these medications can affect their appetite.
-The caregiver can remind the client to take medications and report a loss of appetite that might warrant a review of these medications.
+Caregivers can remind the client to take medications and report a loss of appetite that might warrant a review of these medications.

 Encouraging physical activity.
 Exercise is one of the top appetite builders.
-The caregiver can go for a walk with the client, or set up an exercise video at home.
+Caregivers can go for a walk with the client or set up an exercise video at home.
 Perhaps a trip to an Alzheimer's café or other dementia-friendly activity would be just the mood booster to pique the appetite.